robstoll/atrium/README.md

 In the above example we created a simple [DescriptiveAssertion](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions/-descriptive-assertion/index.html) with the help of `createDescriptiveAssertion` defined on AssertionContainer.
-We pass in a description (`TO_BE_A_MULTIPLE_OF`), use `base` as representation of the assertion and defined a lambda which implements a test to define whether the assertion holds or not.
+We pass in a description (`TO_BE_A_MULTIPLE_OF`), we use `base` as representation of the expectation and define a lambda which implements a test to define whether the expectation holds or not.

-In the API module we define the extension function and append the assertion to the current `Expect` by using `logicAppend` and calling the extension function from the logic module within the corresponding lambda.
+In the API module we define the extension function and append the expectation to the current `Expect` by using `logicAppend` and calling the extension function from the logic module within the corresponding lambda.

 <code-i18n-3b>